OrBrener/tweet-mem-manager-c/README.md

 # How to compile and run:
 ## If using make:
 `$make`

 `$./A4`

 ## If not using make:
 `$gcc -Wall -std=c99 testA4.c queueFunctions.c miscFunctions.c helper.c -o A4`

 `$./A4`

 # Explanation of each component:

-## Main:
+* ## testA4.c:
-driver function of the program.
-Gets input from the user and runs the necessary functions
+    * Harness to test each function for this assingnment
+    * Each function is sperated into its own block and starts off with an empty qeueue

-## helper:
+* ## helper.c:
-### addNodeToList:
+    * ### createTweet:
-* adds a tweet struct (node) to the end of the list
+        * user enters tweet info through stdin
+        * username and tweet itself need to adhere to certain length restrictions
+        * userId is created by algorithm (more comments below)
+        * returns the newTweet so that it can be passes into addNodeToList()
+        * TAKEN FROM ASSIGNMENT 3

-### getUserInput:
+    * ### getUserInput:
         * function that gets user input
         * dynamically allocates space for each character typed.
         * keep taking input until a newline character is entered
         * returns the whole string as a char pointer
+        * TAKEN FROM ASSINGMENT 3

-### isSameId:
+    * ### isSameId:
         * boolean function that checks if a tweet ID is the same as any of the id's in the rest of the list
         * return 1 if there is a duplicate, returns 0 if there is no duplicate.
+        * TAKEN FROM ASSINGMENT 3

-### numTweets:
+    * ### numTweets:
         * function that returns the number of nodes (tweets) in the linked list
+        * TAKEN FROM ASSINGMENT 3

+    * ### freeQueue:
+        * Given the head of the Queue, frees all the nodes in the queue

+    * ### convertQueueIntoArray:
+        * Given a queue, it converts it into an array
+        * used for sorting and reversing

+    * ### convertArrayIntoQueue:
+        * Given the sorted or reversed arrray it converts it back into the queue

-### openFile:
+    * ### Quicksort Functions:
-* This function will take in a filename as a string pointer and attempt to
-* create a FILE pointer out of it.
-If the file opens successfully,
-* a FILE pointer will be returned.
-Otherwise, NULL.
-* TAKEN FROM MY OTHER ASSIGNMENTS
+        * TAKEN FROM THE EXMAMPLE IN CLASS "stack_LL_2.c"
+        * swap
+        * partition
+        * quickSort

+* ## queueFunctions.c:
-### getTweetInfo:
+    * ### enqueue:
-* function that given a line from a file,
-* creates a new tweet node and copies the info into the new tweet and returns it
+        * adds a node to the rear of the queue
-* format in file: id,username,tweet,
-* using strtok to separate the three strings
+        * makes sure to keep the head the same and change the tail to the new node

+    * ### dequeue:
+        * deletes a mode from the front of the queue
+        * makes sure to keep the tail the same and change the head to the next node from the past head
+        * returns deleted node

-### createTweet:
+    * ### isEmpty:
-* user enters tweet info through stdin
-* username and tweet itself need to adhere to certain length restrictions
-* userId is created by algorithm (more comments below)
-* returns the newTweet so that it can be passes into addNodeToList()
+        * returns 0 if the queue is empty, 1 if it is not empty

+    * ### printQeueue:
+        * prints the whole queue

-## displayTweets:
+* ## miscFunctions.c:
-* All tweets in the current linked list are printed to stdout.
-* <id>: Created by <user>: <text>
+    * ### sortID:
+        * given a queue of tweet nodes, sorts them by ID in ascending order
+        * converts the queue into an array, sorts the array using Quick Sort,
+        * Converts the sorted array back into a queue

+    * ### sortUsername:
+        * given a queue of tweet nodes, sorts them by username ASCII value in ascending order
+        * converts the queue into an array, sorts the array using Quick Sort,
+        * Converts the sorted array back into a queue

+    * ### reverse:
+        * given the queue it reverses the order of the nodes
+        * converts the queue into an array, reverses the nodes in the array,
+        * Converts the reversed array back into a queue

 # Known Limitations Of The Program:

-## make more efficient:
+## Make More Efficient:
-* determining if a userId is unique.
-Instead of relisting each node's ID in the list every time there is a duplicate,
+* determining if a userId is unique
+    * Instead of relisting each node's ID in the list every time there is a duplicate,
     * a more efficient manner would be to store each Id as it is created in an array and just append to it.

-## findStopWords:
-* inefficient way of checking if is a stopword.
-It can be divided into words that start with {a,b,f,h,i,o,t,w} and search that way.

 ## Edge Cases Not Working:
-### main:
+* main:
-* if a user enter more than one character (non digit), it will print out that it is the wrong input in a loop for the length of the string
+    * if a user enter more than one character (non digit) for the input for which function to test, it will print out that it is the wrong input in a loop for the length of the string
+    * Similar behaviour in the case that the user inputs a non-digit when prompted to indicate how many nodes to add to the qeueue

 # Future Improvements:

 * Implement the efficiency notes outlined above.
 * testA4.c
-    * Turn each test into a function so there is cleaner code
+    * Turn each test into a function so that testA4.c has cleaner code and is more conciece
+    * Eliminate the need for the user to check if the test case is correct
         * When testing the sort functions impliment a isSorted function that checks if it was sorted rather than having the user input if the output is as expected
+        * Similarly, have a function that tests the printQueue and reverse functions
     * Implement a function that when the user exits the program it outputs a complete functionally summary with all the tests passsed and failed.
 * reverse
     * wanted to impliment it using 2 stacks but could not get it to work.